Solved Problem on Heat

 \[ \begin{gather} \bbox[#99CCFF,10px] {Q=mc\Delta \theta } \tag{II} \end{gather} \]

-where θ was used for temperature in place of t that was used for the time in the problem, substituting the expression (I) into (II), we have
+where θ was used for temperature in place of t was used for the time in the problem.
+Substituting the expression (I) into (II)

 During the heating time, by the graph, we see that the temperature varied from

 The heat received by the body is obtained from the power of the energy source.
-The source provides 50 calories in 1 second, so in the 30 second heating will provide a quantity Q of heat, using Cross-multiplication, we have
+The source provides 50 calories in 1 second, so the 30 second heating will provide a quantity Q of heat, using Cross-multiplication

-substituting expressions (IV) and (V) into (III), the heat capacity will be
+substituting the values (IV) and (V) into equation (III), the heat capacity will be

 advertisement